-We’ve also either owned or extensively driven the Sprinter and Transit vans to compare the Promaster to.
+We’ve also either owned or extensively driven the Sprinter vans and Ford Transit vans to compare the Promaster to.

 If you’re thinking about getting a Ram Promaster, this guide covers 14 Pros and Cons that you should know before you purchase one!